-- either my free printable coffin template below that you can print and use or a coffin cookie cutter
+- you will need either my free printable coffin template below that you can print and use or a coffin cookie cutter

-- A small bowl is used to combine your sugar and cinnamon mixture that will be sprinkled on the sealed coffin
+- A small bowl combines your sugar and cinnamon mixture that will be sprinkled on the sealed coffin.

-- a fork is used to crimp the edges of the DIY bloody pop tar coffin treats to keep them sealed during baking
+- A fork is used to crimp the edges of the Halloween blood filled coffin pop tarts.

 - baking tray – the essential item needed to place the Halloween coffin pop tarts into the oven to bake

 - parchment paper makes for an easier cleanup

 - a knife if you are using a printable cutout

 - spatula – used to transfer the dough from the countertop prep to the baking tray and off of the baking tray to the cooling rack

 - the cooling rack is for the bloody filled coffins to cool off before you decorate them

 - rolling pin – you’ll use this to roll the dough thin to get at least 5 homemade Halloween pop tarts out of the dough